Opinion by Eleanor Robertson Posted 5 May 2022

 Brutal Burrito pays tribute to this period with a menu of dishes named after Mexican wrestlers, and an identity that could easily be pinched from an 8-bit arcade.
 It’s a fast food joint in a trendy part of Madrid, serving burritos, of the authentic, freshly made variety, with organic ingredients, homemade salsas and artisan tortillas.
 The branding is the work of Tres Tipos Gráficos, an experimental Spanish studio with a reputation for a bold and contemporary aesthetic.

 The bold geometric logos represent two ‘B’s.
-There is a tension between the influence of ‘the space’ – brutal, minimal, edgy – and ‘the place’, invoking the heyday of Lucha Libre as well as its cultural inheritance.
-While stark and contemporary in their design, the triangular motifs echo traditional Mexican crafts while the negative space implies wrestling masks.
-This multiplicity of meaning is reflected in variations, which are used together (typically paired) and apart.
+There is a tension between the influence of ‘the [physical] space’ – brutal, minimal, edgy – and ‘the [spiritual] place’, summoning us to the heyday of Lucha Libre with graphic forms that suggest wrestling masks.
+While stark and contemporary in their design, the triangular motifs also echo traditional Mexican crafts, especially textiles.
+This multiplicity of meaning is reflected in logo variations, which are used together (typically paired) and apart.

 The references to Mexican street life are found across colours and materials.
-The palette is a digital interpretation of CMYK, reinvented in inks that border on neon while reflecting the vibrant natural ingredients.
-The branding is applied in stickers and fly posters, while staff jumpsuits are utilitarian workwear with an injection of OTT urban brand-splashing, apparently inspired by a taqueria in CDMX inside a car workshop.
+The palette is a digital interpretation of CMYK, reinvented in vibrant inks that border on neon.
+The branding is applied in stickers and fly posters, while the uniforms are utilitarian jumpsuits injected with urban brand-splashing, apparently inspired by a ‘taqueria in CDMX inside a car workshop’.
 Takeaway packaging is more functional, behaving as billboard in every hand and business card in every home.

-This project looks cool and is in line with current trends, but unlike a lot of contemporary aesthetic-led work, it’s supported by a story.
+This project is very much in line with current trends, but unlike a lot of contemporary aesthetic-led work, it’s supported by a story.
 Tres Tipos Gráficos has been courageous in delivering an uncompromising interpretation of historical Mexican sport culture that is relevant today.
-It’s not clear what the rules are.
-Graphic styles are mixed, options are endless – and yet, when you go back to the beginning, it all makes sense.
+It’s not clear what the rules are – graphic styles are mixed, options are endless – and yet, because the work has authenticity, it somehow all makes sense.